|Guide||♦||23 Triplogs||Mine 0||1 Topic|

-This trail was an unplanned detour after a torrential downpour, and about 2hours of constant bushwhacking and searching for our trail.
+This trail was an unplanned detour after a torrential downpour and about 2hours of constant bushwhacking and searching for our trail.
 We had planned on completing a loop of the KP rim following along the trail mentioned in KP Rim Loop, which I would say is a bit longer than is marked on that page.
-The trail started off very well and we had a decent map of the area from the forest service, I would recommend picking up a copy.
-DO NOT USE National Geographic Topos of the area, they inaccurately show the trails, we had one of these as well and the trails were always in the wrong spot on the map.
+The trail started very well, and we had a decent map of the area from the forest service; I would recommend picking up a copy.
+DO NOT USE National Geographic Topos of the area; they inaccurately show the trails, we had one of these as well, and the trails were always in the wrong spot on the map.

-To start off the trail is fairly easy to follow, along steeple creek, this was the easiest part of the trail to follow.
-After about a mile or so it becomes increasingly difficult to follow, however it is hard to get lost as you follow the creek up to its head waters.
+To start, the trail is relatively easy to follow, along steeple creek; this was the easiest part of the trail to follow.
+After about a mile or so, it becomes increasingly difficult to follow.
+However, it is hard to get lost as you follow the creek up to its headwaters.
 The trail climbs relentlessly and mercilessly as it ascends approximately 3400ft in about 6miles, not to mention that the end of the trail is at nearly 9200ft in elevation!
-These conditions can make for a strenuous hike without a backpack, and on well defined trail let alone one where you are continuously creating your own path through knee high fern, poison oak and other prickly bushes and bushes.
-But the hike was extraordinary, with great views near the top, and mushrooms and other fungus growing everywhere.
-All on the hike we saw numerous birds and many signs of wildlife.
+These conditions can make for a strenuous hike without a backpack and on a well-defined trail, let alone one where you continuously create a path through knee-high fern, poison oak, and other prickly bushes and bushes.
+But the hike was extraordinary, with great views near the top and mushrooms and other fungus growing everywhere.
+All on the hike, we saw numerous birds and many signs of wildlife.
 Make sure you are a bit noisy when hiking in the area, as I have never seen so many bear tracks in my life.
 It had recently rained, very heavily actually, and we could see the remnants of dens that had caved in from the rains.
 There were also a few tracks that we believed to be wolf tracks as they were too large for a coyote.
-Near the top it becomes pointless to look for a trail, as the ferns are about shoulder level and it becomes much less rocky.
+It becomes pointless to look for a trail near the top, as the ferns are about shoulder level, and it becomes much less rocky.

-All in all the hike was very taxing but was a welcome shortcut during a rough trip, and was a chance to hike along a seldom used trail in a lightly used area.
+All in all, the hike was very taxing but was a welcome shortcut during a rough trip and was a chance to hike along a seldom-used trail in a lightly used area.
 And I would recommend trying the hike at least once if you enjoy the area.
-I would definitely recommend bringing a pair of tevas, and rain gear if going.
+I would recommend bringing a pair of tevas and rain gear if going.

-0.0 Steeple/Foote Creek Trailhead parking area, near Hannagan Administrative site Trail crosses through wood rail fence and turns to the right
+0.0 Steeple/Foote Creek Trailhead parking area, near Hannagan Administrative site, the trail crosses through a wood rail fence and turns to the right

 2.8 Junction with the Long Cienega Trail #305